Fisher Investments Launches Private Client Group in Ireland

 The firm is actively recruiting candidates for sales, service and operations roles in Ireland.
 Fisher Investments Ireland offers generous compensation plans, exciting benefits and flexible career paths.
 Candidates from all professional and academic backgrounds are encouraged to apply.
 Interested job candidates should visit FisherCareers.com to explore available opportunities, learn more about benefits and apply.

+Fisher Investments Norden, filial af Fisher Investments Luxembourg Sàrl is the branch name used by Fisher Investments Luxembourg, Sàrl in Denmark ("Fisher Investments Norden") and is part of the global group of Fisher companies.
+Fisher Investments Norden is registered with the Danish Financial Supervisory Authority and with the Danish Business Authority under CVR number 41000643 and has a registered address at: København Ørestad Winghouse, Ørestads Boulevard 73, 2300 Copenhagen S, Denmark.
+As the Danish branch of Fisher Investments Luxembourg, Sàrl, Fisher Investments Norden is regulated by the Commission de Surveillance du Secteur Financier ("CSSF") and notified to the Danish Financial Supervisory Authority.
+For more information on Fisher Investments Norden, please visit https://www.fisherinvestments.com/da-dk.

 Fisher Investments is an independent, fee-only investment adviser.
-As of 30/06/2021, Fisher Investments and its subsidiaries manage over £136 billion in assets globally—over £104 billion for private investors, £30 billion for institutional investors and £1 billion for US small to mid-sized business retirement plans.
+As of 30/06/2021, Fisher Investments and its subsidiaries manage over DKK 1181 billion in assets globally—over DKK 904 billion for private investors, DKK 262 billion for institutional investors and DKK 12 billion for US small to mid-sized business retirement plans.
 Fisher Investments maintains three principal businesses: Private Client, Institutional and 401(k) Solutions, which serve a global client base of diverse investors.
 Founder and Executive Chairman Ken Fisher wrote the Forbes "Portfolio Strategy" column from 1984 through 2016, making him the longest continuously running columnist in the magazine's history.
 In recent years, Ken's columns have run consistently in major media outlets across almost every Western European country as well as material Asian countries, spanning more countries and more volume than any other columnist of any type in history.
 Ken has also authored 11 books, including four New York Times bestsellers on finance and investing.
 For more information on Fisher Investments, please visit www.fisherinvestments.com.

 Related Links